 La Crosse encephalitis cases have been reported in the mid-southern states including Tennessee in recent years.
 Many of these reported cases were children under fifteen years old.
 This virus is carried by rabbits, squirrels and other rodents.
 The mosquito will feed on these animals and then can transfer the virus to humans with a bite.

 This virus can be carried by the most common mosquitoes in the region, including the Asian tiger mosquito.
-Consequently, this disease causes many symptoms.
-Headache, lethargy, fever and nausea are common symptoms under 16 years of age.
+Consequently, this disease causes many symptoms, including headache, lethargy, fever, and nausea.
 Fatalities in clinical cases are less than one percent.

 Eastern Equine Encephalitis

 Eastern equine encephalitis is a virus transferred from birds to mosquitoes.
 The mosquito then carries the virus to equines (horses) and people by taking a blood meal.
 This can be a potentially deadly virus to young children.